 Probably, yes.
-The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) is a broad pro-employee statute, significantly restricting the treatment of employees who perform services protected by the statute.
+The Uniformed Services Employment and Reemployment Rights Act of 1994 [IISERRA] is a broad pro-employee statute significantly restricting the treatment of employees who perform services protected by the statute.
 It provides three major categories of employer obligations:

 - Prohibition against discrimination: Under the Act, a person cannot be denied initial employment, reemployment, retention, promotion, or any benefit on the basis their membership, application for service, or obligation for service in the armed forces; - Continuation of benefits while on leave: USERRA also requires employers to provide eligible employees with up to five years of unpaid leave during the life of their employment.
-Throughout this period, the employee's seniority, health care, and pension benefits must be maintained; and - Right to reemployment: Returning service members have a virtually unfettered right to reemployment by their pre-service employers upon timely application for return to work reemptoyment by their pre-service emptoyers apon amety appareation for retain to work.
+Throughout this period, the employee's seniority, health care, and pension benefits must be maintained; and - Right to reemployment: Returning service members have a virtually unfettered right to reemployment by their pre-service employers upon timely application for return to work.